Arnaud Amalric: Albigensian Crusade

 In 1204, he was named a papal legate and inquisitor and was sent by Pope Innocent III with Peter of Castelnau and Arnoul to attempt the conversion of the Albigensians.
 Failing, he distinguished himself by the zeal with which he incited men by his preaching to the crusade against them.
 He was in charge of the crusader army that sacked Béziers in 1209.
 There, according to the Cistercian writer Caesarius of Heisterbach, Arnaud responded when asked by a Crusader how to distinguish the Cathars from the Catholics:

 Caedite eos.
 Novit enim Dominus qui sunt eius (Kill them.
 For the Lord knows who are His.).

-That is the origin of the modern phrase: "Kill them all and let God sort them out."
+This is the origin of the modern phrase: "Kill them all and let God sort them out."

-Caesarius did not hear that statement first hand but merely wrote that Arnaud was reported to have said it (dixisse fertur in the original text).
-This famous response is widely considered apocryphal.
-“The notorious phrase, ‘kill them all, God will know his own’… is usually (although not invariably) discounted by serious historians.
-However, the quotation is frequently used by those wishing to promote the idea of northern brutality, intent upon crushing southern civilisation… It is noticeable that most commentators insert “all” for the sake of emphasis and omit fertur dixisse by which Caesarius makes clear that this is hearsay.”
+Caesarius did not hear that statement firsthand, but merely wrote that Arnaud was reported to have said it (dixisse fertur in the original text).

+This famous response is widely considered apocryphal: according to historian Malcolm Barber “The notorious phrase, ‘kill them all, God will know his own’ ... is usually (although not invariably) discounted by serious historians.
+However, the quotation is frequently used by those wishing to promote the idea of northern brutality, intent upon crushing southern civilisation ...
+It is noticeable that most commentators insert “all” for the sake of emphasis and omit fertur dixisse by which Caesarius makes clear that this is hearsay.”
+Laurence Marvin comments "in 1210 this inflexible and unyielding man gave Cathars who surrendered a fair chance to abjure their heresy and so avoid execution, which heaps more doubt on the credibility of Caesarius’ report."

-Arnaud himself, in a letter to the Pope in August 1209 (col.139), wrote:
+Conversely, British Cathar historian James McDonald suggests that Caesarius may have only proffered such a caveat in an effort to obtain "plausible deniability."
+McDonald goes into detailed conjecture to explain why it is just as likely that Arnaud did utter the infamous phrase as it is that he didn't:More aggressive soldiers of Christ on the battlefield could have found Arnaud’s words wholly admirable, while more reflective theologians safe at home might have had reservations.
+This would be consistent with the words being spoken by Arnaud, the army commander, and heard by crusaders in the heat of battle, and also with Arnaud the abbot and his crusade chroniclers diplomatically omitting the words from their accounts.
+Caesarius, an accomplished writer, knew that his Cistercian audience would be impressed by the words, but related the story in such a way as to leave plausible deniability.
+Only Arnaud’s alleged answer is qualified – Caesarius reports the preceding question about how to distinguish Cathar from Catholic as a fact.
+The qualifying words fertur dixisse refer only to Arnaud.Arnaud himself, in a letter to the Pope in August 1209 (col.139), wrote: